emberjs/rfcs/text/0000-decorators.md

 This could be added later by a followup RFC, so it is not part of this proposal.
 Ideally it won't be necessary.

+## Unresolved questions

+As stated in the introduction, this RFC is being made with the assumption that decorators will be moved to stage 3 before this RFC is actually implemented.
+If they are _not_ moved to stage 3, we will have to decide if decorators should be supported in while they are in stage 2.

+If they are supported while in stage 2, there are some additional questions:

+* Should stage 2 transforms continue to be supported after decorators move to stage 3?
+Would removing stage 2 support require a major version bump?
+* Should Typescript's stage 1-like decorators be supported, since Typescript will not implement new decorator transforms until they reach stage 3?

 ## Appendix A